kantondev/stringine/javascript/docs.md

 ```

-`lowercaseStart(str, count)` -- Converts the specified amount of characters from the start of the provided string to lowercase.
+`lowercaseStart(str, count?)` -- Converts the specified amount of characters from the start of the provided string to lowercase.

+`count` -- optional (defaults to `1`).

 Example:
 ```javascript